celo-org/docs/docs/getting-started/running-oracles.md

 As soon as governance enables it the node should start reporting automatically.
 ## Governance

 The last step to run an oracle is to enable their addresses on-chain.
 Only addresses allowed by governance are allowed to report.
 Thus, the first step to spin up a new oracle is creating a governance proposal and submit it on-chain for community voting.
 An example of such proposal can be found [here](https://github.com/celo-org/governance/blob/main/CGPs/cgp-0057.md).
-To find more details about how the governance process work, [check here](https://docs.celo.org/celo-codebase/protocol/governance).
+To find more details about how the governance process work, [check here](/celo-codebase/protocol/governance).
 Before submiting

 ## Using kubernets

+Reference [Helm Charts](https://helm.sh/docs/topics/charts/) used by cLabs can be found in the [celo-monorepo repository](https://github.com/celo-org/celo-monorepo/tree/master/packages/helm-charts/oracle).

-## metrics
+## Metrics

 Available metrics and their configuration can be found in the [technical documentation](https://github.com/celo-org/celo-oracle/blob/main/README-metrics.md)